Reviews You Can Rely On

 Number of Burners 1

-The Weber Traveler is the Cadillac of the portable grills.
+The Weber Traveler is the Cadillac of the portable grills that delivers mouth-watering meals anywhere you go.
 The designers paid careful attention to every luxurious detail, from the piezoelectric ignitor that easily fires up the grill to the consistent temperature control that is easily monitored with a thermostat centrally located on the lid.
 The porcelain-enameled cast iron grate has a smooth finish that helps to prevent food from sticking, making for easy cleanup.
-But the most notable feature is the mechanized lift assist, designed to set up and break down this grill with just one hand.
+However, the most notable feature is the mechanized lift assist, which is designed to set up and break down this grill with just one hand.
+“I can't tell you how much fun it is to cook on the Traveler,” said tester Trish Matheny, “this grill is hands down the most luxurious option we've tested.”

 Really, the only caveat with this top-of-the-line grill is that it is heavy, weighing 49 pounds, which limits the user group to those that can lift 50 pounds.
 If you'd rather opt for a slightly smaller, tabletop-friendly grill, the Weber Q 1200 is a solid alternative.
 The larger Traveler also requires more space to store, even though it packs into a compact size for transport and storage.
 This is also one of the most expensive grills that we tested.
 However, it quickly stood apart from the competition, offering outstanding performance, high-quality construction, and a thoughtful design that will satisfy the high standards of any backyard or campground chef.